tytydraco/yessleep/out/The_Rattle_of_Rain.md

 *CRACK.*

 “AHHHHHHH!”
 Eric let out a terrible anguished scream, and I looked down to see that his lower leg was now bent up at a harsh angle.
 His shin had been snapped completely in half and his foot was sticking out of the mud right next to him.
-It was twisting in on itself, attached to the rest of his body by nothing but splintered bones and loose tangled skin.
+It was twisting in on itself, attached to the rest of his body now by nothing but splintered bones and loose tangled skin.
 He was shouting out in pain.
-“FUCK!!
-AH!
+“AHHH!
+FUCK!!
 HELP ME!!”

 But the tips of the roots that had circled his leg were now slithering towards me, and instinct took over.

 I fell backwards into the mud and crawled away as quickly as I could, barely managing to escape the root-ends nipping at my ankles.
 By the time I stood back up, Eric was almost waist deep in the earth.

-“FUCK!
 MAKE IT STOP!!
 PLEASE MAKE IT STO-“

 *CRACK.*

-His femur had now snapped, and the portion of his body that was still visible tilted suddenly to one side.
+The portion of Eric’s body that was still visible tilted suddenly to one side.
 He was sinking slowly into the ground at an angle, the roots of the tree now wrapping themselves around his core.
-He was looking out at the two of us in pure fear.
+He was looking out at the two of us in pure fear, but no longer seemed to have the voice to yell.

 Hannah was crying hysterically — making small motions to get closer and then backing away again.
-The roots were moving towards her as well.

 I was jumping left and right, trying to find any way possible to approach.
 Eric’s arm was reaching out to me in one last-ditch effort to be saved, but it was no use.
 There was no safe ground.